QuentinRa/blog.quentinra.dev/programming-languages/high-level/java/_general/index.md

 <div class="row row-cols-md-2"><div>

-Properties and preferences are two common ways of storing user settings, such as the user language, the theme...
+Properties and preferences are two common ways of storing user settings, such as the user language, or the theme...

 #### Preferences